tiagomanunes/tiagomanunes.github.io/_writeups/code.md

 }
 ```

 Now we just call the script with `sudo`, unpack the archive and get that root flag!
-Luckily, in case we wanted a shell, we also get a key:
+Luckily, in case we wanted a shell, we also get an SSH private key:
 ```
 martin@code:/tmp/.XIM-unix/.dontcheat$ sudo /usr/bin/backy.sh task.json
 2025/07/31 18:15:40 🍀 backy 1.2